4 ways

-Globally, there is a multi-billion dollar online payment fraud industry that is growing at an alarming 11% per year.
-Roughly 27 of every 1,000 online purchases is fraudulent, with digital and luxury goods under the most intense attacks.
+Globally, the multi-billion dollar online payment fraud industry continues to expand, with historical data pointing to significant annual growth rates like 11% per year.
+Current projections indicate billions of dollars in losses annually, making fraud prevention more critical than ever.
+A significant percentage of online purchases is fraudulent, with digital and luxury goods under the most intense attacks.
 On the other side of that battle, there exists a multi-billion dollar e-Commerce fraud prevention industry, who do an increasingly excellent job at identifying and mitigating this fraud.
 Unfortunately, these companies offer packages that typically start at a few thousand dollars per month, way out of reach for small and mid-sized e-Commerce companies.
+For small and mid-sized e-Commerce companies, a clear roadmap for re-platforming can be invaluable.
 Thankfully, there are some pretty basic steps that small businesses can take that can dramatically mitigate credit card fraud.
+For advanced protection, consider our Migration Insurance Service.
 And the best part, is that because these tweaks are done within your own payment gateway, they are either for free (or nearly free) to implement.

 4 Steps to Fight Fraudulent Transactions